-We asked ParentMap readers about their favorite family movies for the holidays.
+We asked ParentMap readers to name their favorite family movies for the holidays.
 Unsurprisingly, we were inundated with proclamations of love for "Elf."
-We also received many suggestions for the usual suspects, "The Polar Express," "Home Alone," "The Nightmare Before Christmas," "A Charlie Brown Christmas," "Miracle on 34th St," "It's a Wonderful Life," etc. A recent study revealed that "Die Hard" is actually the favorite Christmas movie in Washington State!
+We also received many suggestions of the usual suspects: "The Polar Express," "Home Alone," "The Nightmare Before Christmas," "A Charlie Brown Christmas," "Miracle on 34th Street," "It's a Wonderful Life," etc.

 Picks from the 2000s

-This Netflix animation from 2019 is very popular with kids.
+This animated Netflix title from 2019 is very popular with kids.
 Voiced by Rashida Jones and J.K.
-Simmons, this sweet movie is described as heartwarming and it's perfect to get you in the Christmas mood.
+Simmons, this sweet movie is described as heartwarming, and it's perfect to get you in the Christmas mood.
 Best for ages 6 and older.
+A recent study revealed that this is the favorite Christmas movie in Washington state!

 This short animated movie from Ireland is a sweet tale about the power of community, family and the resourcefulness of kids.
-A sequel has been released this year called "Angela's Christmas Wish."
+A sequel called "Angela's Christmas Wish" was released in 2020.
 Best for ages 6 and older.

 "Big Hero 6"